Mussaomar/RAM-Rainfall-Analysis-Malawi-RAM-/README.md

 ## What it does

-Point extraction*,pick a point on the map (or type lon/lat), get a daily/monthly/annual CHIRPS rainfall time series, export to CSV.
+Point extraction,pick a point on the map (or type lon/lat), get a daily/monthly/annual CHIRPS rainfall time series, export to CSV.
 AOI / district analysis,load your own boundary (shapefile or
 GeoPackage: a district, a watershed, a hand-drawn polygon the